 Several assumptions are made around the timing of events.
 Any departure from these assumptions can affect the outcome of this measure.
-The Council is satisfied that it is prudently managing operational cash flow, with variances in the 2018/19, 2019/20 and 2021/22 years explained by the timing difference in the receipt of revenues compared to budget that led to the "not met" outcome for this measure.
+The Council is satisfied that it is prudently managing operational cash flow, with variances in the 2018/19, 2019/20, 2021/22, and 2022/23 years explained by the timing difference in the receipt of revenues compared to budget that led to the "not met" outcome for this measure.
 In 2019/20 and 2021/22 there were also significant revenue losses due to the COVID-19 lockdown which would have impacted this measure.

-Funding impact statements
+Pūrongo pānga pūtea Funding impact statements